Isis Tomb, Vulci

-The Isis Tomb is the name of a richly endowed Etruscan tomb that was found at the Polledrara Cemetery, Vulci, Lazio, Italy, in the early nineteenth century.
+The Isis Tomb is a richly endowed Etruscan chamber tomb that was found at the Polledrara Cemetery, Vulci, Lazio, Italy, in the early nineteenth century.
 Many artefacts were discovered in the Isis Tomb when it was originally excavated but, as was custom at the time, only objects of high monetary value were kept.
 Over 60 of these objects are now held by the British Museum, with others scattered across a range of museums around the world.

 Discovery

 The tomb was located on land that belonged to Lucien Bonaparte, Prince of Canino and brother of Napoleon.
 In 1839, Prince Lucien opened up a large 6th century tomb at the Polledrara Cemetery near Vulci.
 Many objects were found but only those considered valuable were retained - much ceramic pottery, for example was lost.
 In 1844, the Prince's widow Alexandrine de Bleschamp sold about sixty objects from the tomb to Dr Emil Braun of the German Archaeological Institute at Rome.
 These were later sold by Braun to the British Museum.